KraizyVic/Fixpot/README.md

 1. Flutter SDK
 2. Knowledge in dart programming language

-> [?WORKING]
+> [WORKING]
-> The app works by passing the device gateway in a webview, If not connected the captive portal redirects you to packages page else it redirects you to router login page
+>> The app works by passing the device gateway in a webview, If not connected the captive portal redirects you to packages page else it redirects you to router login page

 ## Errors and bugs:
 For errors and bugs feel free to open an issue up top